amiller2028/ThreeJS_Testing/README.md

 Feel free to use for your own testing purposes.

-Works best with a server
+Works best with a server.

 Preview:
 -------